Save on Insurance for

 • Workers Compensation • Property

 • Directors & Officers Liability • all Others

 Quote Request / Applications

-Since most non-emergency medical transportation businesses are regulated by the states, the states levy minimum insurance requirements.
+Since most non-emergency medical transportation businesses are regulated by the state, each state levies minimum insurance requirements.
 Further, many paratransit companies are contracted with various transportation managers (Logisticare, MTM, Southeastrans, etc.) that have additional insurance requirements.
-Transpiration managers often require to be added to the transporter's policy as an additional insured.
+Transportation managers often require they be added to the transportation provider's policy as an additional insured.

 Do not mistake the state or transportation manager's insurance requirements as thorough protection.
 Protect your investment.
-Be sure to explain to us about all your business operations.
+Explain to us all your business operations so we can ensure you are properly covered.
 For full definitions of coverages below, see our Business Insurance Information page.

 Commercial Auto insurance is the most obvious need of a paratransit business.
 You need to have liability limits of at least $1,000,000 per occurrence, but many states require higher limits depending upon the seating capacity of vehicles.
 Uninsured and/or Underinsured Motorists Coverage up to your full liability limits is suggested.
 States will require the insurance companies to file various reports on your behalf to the department of motor vehicles as evidence of satisfactory coverage being in place.
 Be sure to tell your agent if any of your vehicles have special equipment on them, such as wheelchair ramps or lifts, since that makes a difference in the insured value of the vehicle.